 Q: Is there an easier way to allocate my assets?

 A: For some guidance on how much to put where, check out the asset-allocation makeup of target retirement funds (those that base their investment mix on a standard risk-reward model for different retirement dates).
-For example, the Schwab Target Retirement 2040
+For example, Vanguard Target Retirement 2050

 Q: Could my short-term savings earn more?

 A: Heck, yeah.
 You might have noticed that banks are suddenly gunning for your attention with attractive interest rates on high-yield checking/savings accounts, CDs, and money market accounts.
 The deals make mincemeat of the paltry interest rates offered on traditional checking/savings vehicles.
-You could spend hours comparing and contrasting account minimums and other details.
-But we did the homework already in the September issue of GreenLight.
-(A subscription includes access to all back issues and more.)
+Take some time to compare and contrast account minimums and other details.

 Q: Is there a painless way to see some real everyday savings?

 A: Here's a simple trick for shaving 60% off your grocery bill: Leave your credit cards at home and pay in cash only.
 Yup.
 It's that easy.
 Studies show that the majority of grocery-store purchases are impulse buys, and folks tend to spend more (and more mindlessly) when they use plastic instead of cash.

 ... here's another $1,576